Kola Ogunmola: Life and career

 In 1955, he moved to Oshogbo from the Ekiti region.

 In 1962, University of Ibadan established a drama school and Ogunmola was offered a grant to become a resident artist.
 The artist in residence program was sponsored by Rockefeller Foundation and it provided Ogunmola funds to buy equipment that soon allowed him to go fully professional.
 Ogunmola's most famous play, a loose adaptation of Amos Tutuola's the Palmwine Drinkard was a result of his collaboration with the School of Drama at Ibadan.
 When Ogunmola was at Ibadan, he was given a script written by Tutuola to translate into a Yoruba drama.
 The results was"Lanke Omuti" also known as Palmwine Drinkard.
-The premier of the play was at the university, Ogunmola was assisted by Demas Nwoko in the production and stage design of the play.
+The premier of the play was at the university, Designed and Directed by Demas Nwoko who worked on the production and stage design of the play also.
 In the 1960s, Palmwine Drinkard received recognition in Nigeria and abroad.
 He became more popular after his six months residency at Ibadan partly due to the success of Palmwine Drinkard.
 The play was a serious contender with Ọba kò so, the eventual nominee for Nigeria's nomination to the Commonwealth arts festival in 1965.

 Ogunmola suffered a stroke in 1970 and his health continued to decline until he died in 1973 at the age of 48.